A movement of mothers calling for truth, accountability, and change in suicide prevention.

 Treatment-Engaged Suicide

-What SEEN Advocates
+What SEEN Is Building Toward

 Most suicide deaths are recorded through national mortality statistics.